Drakulix/fireplace/README.md

 ## Building

-fireplace is written in [Rust](https://www.rust-lang.org) and therefor requires `Cargo` to build, which is shipped with the rust compiler.
+fireplace is written in [Rust](https://www.rust-lang.org) and therefore requires `Cargo` to build, which is shipped with the rust compiler.

 fireplace also needs a current (>=1.17) *nightly* version of [Rust](https://www.rust-lang.org), if you have no idea, where to start, this command should help you to bootstrap a working toolchain: